awsdocs/amazon-sqs-developer-guide/doc_source/using-receiverequestattemptid-request-parameter.md

-# Using the Amazon SQS Receive Request Attempt ID<a name="using-receiverequestattemptid-request-parameter"></a>
+# Using the Amazon SQS receive request attempt ID<a name="using-receiverequestattemptid-request-parameter"></a>

 The receive request attempt ID is the token used for deduplication of `ReceiveMessage` calls\.